 The purpose of this month is to:

-- Immerse interns in ambulatory family medicine in the first month of training.
+- Immerse interns in ambulatory family medicine.

 - Allow residents to become thoroughly comfortable with our office, our staff, our faculty and our residents before going to other services and rotations.